 - roach doctor (as seen on TV product)

-Where I’ve seen this go off the rails are for traffic, impressions, and strategy.
-If there is a blog post about being a “good doctor” and it is relative to the user’s query, it can show up and inflate the traffic numbers.
-Without a deep dive into the stats and filtering out unnecessary items, the data (and strategy based on them) could be completely off.
+This can go off the rails for traffic, impressions, and strategy.
+If there is a blog post about being a “good doctor” relative to the user’s query, it can show up and inflate the traffic numbers.
+Without a deep dive into the stats and filtering out unnecessary items, the data (and strategy based on them) could be entirely off.

 Healthcare National SEO

 Local SEO is for locations near the user.
 What if you run or service or SaaS that needs a national reach?
 This is obviously different from a set of Local SEO tactics.

 A few things to consider in National vs. Local SEO are the location factors.
 Location means a great deal in Local.
 For National SEO, we can slightly ignore those items and reach for bigger reach strategies.
 Content marketing and linkbuilding are two pretty decent places to start.

 For us, Content Marketing falls into SEO, but it can be categorized however people feel it should be.
 Content Marketing can also mean a million things.
 Some popular content marketing tactics are: